Xian-Wei/zhuxw/posts/airdrops.md

 ---
 id: 17
-title: "Airdrops"
+title: "Crypto Airdrops"
-description: "ZK is the endgame."
+description: "Airdrops are the endgame."
-image: images/blog/thumbnails/pepefat.png
+image: images/blog/thumbnails/airdrop.png
 date: "2024-06-26"
 tags:
   - crypto
 ---

-This is more of a time capsule for my future self than anything.
+This blog post serves as a time capsule for my future self.

-However it might still interest the few readers in here who don't view crypto solely as a scam.
+However it might still interest the few readers here who don't view crypto solely as a scam.

 ## What are airdrops ?